 Like an old-time barn dance in downtown New Orleans, the Bumper Jacksons pull together a vast array of early American traditions into a deliciously cohesive sound that strikes you right in the heart.
 Country swing, old-time blues, brassed-up bluegrass – these high-spirit wonders do and love it all.
-Powerhouse vocals are flanked by a dextrous pedal steel and a brassalicious horn section, all supported by dynamic drums and bass.
-The beloved DC/Baltimore group returns to Club Passim this summer to release their new single “White Horse,” written by frontwoman Jess Eliot Myhre.
+Powerhouse vocals and a hard-swinging rhythm section are flanked by a dextrous pedal steel and a brassalicious horn section.
+At the center of it all, is an invitation to join in – be it a rowdy dance, a moment of soulful intimacy, or a movement to make a better world.